×

 Documentation and Support

-Oracle Corporation offers extensive support and documentation for Solaris users, including security patches, regular updates, and access to its resources, such as user guides, technical manuals, and online forums.
+Since the takeover, Oracle Corporation has been offering extensive support and documentation for Solaris users, including security patches, regular updates, and access to its resources, such as user guides, technical manuals, and online forums.
 It ensures that users can manage and troubleshoot their Solaris Server OS efficiently.

 Application of Sun Solaris Operating System Across Industries